 Business people similarly like to joke that education is a “get rich slow” marketplace.
 Electronic games companies, for example, have almost exclusively avoided trying to create and sell “serious games” because they don’t believe they can make money, despite the hundreds of billions of dollars spent globally on education each year.
 The truth?
 Education is a hard market to break into, yet it can be lucrative once you’re there.

 Consider yourself forewarned: the elearning marketplace is not for the faint of heart.

 So why should you be inspired?
 Witnesses to the transformative power of technology in health, business, entertainment and other domains often regard the learning frontier as enormously inspirational for a variety of social, intellectual, and economic reasons.
-And despite a sluggish global economy the education technology marketplace is particularly “hot” right now due to ventures in flexible learning, etc. Please review the June 2013 Education article from The Economist to get a sense of some the primary players and trends.
+And despite a sluggish global economy the education technology marketplace is particularly “hot” right now due to ventures in flexible learning, etc.

 Global learning technology markets are so significant that a number of professional organizations try to look into the future, aiming to help governments, corporations and educators plan forward.
 We’ve assembled a small library of their predictions in our Market Projections Forum (these were used to populate the Emerging Markets Poll we just completed).
 Have a closer look at a few of these now if you wish, but we’ll dive into them again a bit later.